Alexander Ushkalo: Arrest, trial and imprisonment

 Alerted by the sudden upswell of similar murders in their city, authorities from Novosibirsk utilized the facial composite provided by their colleagues and started questioning everybody who resembled it, focusing on single men who lived in rented apartments.
 Finding Ushkalo proved to be difficult due to his solitary lifestyle, as he changed cars often and refused to leave his hiding place for long periods of time after committing a murder.
 Despite this, their strategy eventually allowed them to pinpoint his location to an apartment in the Kirovsky District, where Ushkalo lived under a fake identity.

 Shortly after his arrest, he willingly confessed to the six murders as well as the numerous thefts of computer monitors he had committed.
-His confession regarding the computer monitors was initially met with disbelief, but this was soon disspelled after Ushkalo showed the investigators where he had dumped approximately 50 of them, which was confirmed by a diving team.
+His confession regarding the computer monitors was initially met with disbelief, but this was soon dispelled after Ushkalo showed the investigators where he had dumped approximately 50 of them, which was confirmed by a diving team.
 In May 2001, he was put on trial for the murders, and during the proceedings, he was sent for a compulsory psychiatric examination at the Serbsky Center in Moscow.
 Although initially deemed sane, he was soon sent back for re-examination after details of his poems and other strange activities were presented at court.
 The results of the second examination concluded that he had schizophrenia, and as a result, could not be held legally liable for the crimes.
 Because of this, Ushkalo was instead confined to an undisclosed mental health facility, where he presumably remains to this day.